Fermi (microarchitecture): Local Memory

 Local memory is meant as a memory location used to hold "spilled" registers.
 Register spilling occurs when a thread block requires more register storage than is available on an SM.

 Local memory is used only for some automatic variables (which are declared in the device code without any of the __device__, __shared__, or __constant__ qualifiers).
 Generally, an automatic variable resides in a register except for the following: (1) Arrays that the compiler cannot determine are indexed with constant quantities; (2) Large structures or arrays that would consume too much register space; Any variable the compiler decides to spill to local memory when a kernel uses more registers than are available on the SM.

 L2 Cache

 768 KB unified L2 cache, shared among the 16 SMs, that services all load and store from/to global memory, including copies to/from CPU host, and also texture requests.

 The L2 cache subsystem also implements atomic operations, used for managing access to data that must be shared across thread blocks or even kernels.

 Global memory

-Accessible by all threads as well as host (CPU).
-High latency (400-800 cycles).
+Global memory (VRAM) is accessible by all threads directly as well as the host system over the PCIe bus.
+It has a high latency of 400-800 cycles.